hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

              <integer>1410</integer>
            </dict>
    ```
+1. Run `sudo ikev2.sh` to export (or add) updated client config files for each macOS and iOS (iPhone/iPad) device you have.
-1. Remove the previously imported IKEv2 profile from your Mac (if any), then import the updated `.mobileconfig` file.
+1. Remove the previously imported IKEv2 profile (if any) from your macOS and iOS device(s), then import the updated `.mobileconfig` file(s).
+See [Configure IKEv2 VPN clients](#configure-ikev2-vpn-clients).
+Docker users, see [Configure and use IKEv2 VPN](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn).

+**Note:** The updated VPN server configuration may not work with Windows or Android clients.
+For those clients, you may need to change `pfs=yes` back to `pfs=no` in `ikev2.conf`, then run `service ipsec restart` or restart the Docker container.

 ### Unable to connect multiple IKEv2 clients